PennyLaneAI/catalyst/doc/catalyst-cli/catalyst-cli.rst

       }
     }

-and produce a new file ``my_circuit-llvm.mlir`` containing the resulting module in the LLVM MLIR
+and produce a new file ``my_circuit-llvm.mlir`` containing the resulting module in the LLVM dialect:
-dialect:

 .. code-block:: mlir